Former Kent soccer owner Dion Earl extradited to Seattle, awaiting trial for 2009 Kirkland rape case

 Police obtained a DNA match from Earl while in custody in Arizona, and last June, nearly a decade after the Kirkland case first opened, the criminal charge was handed down.

-The two Impact dance-team members who’d accused Earl of sexual assault in 2014 traveled to Arizona to testify at his trial in August in the separate case involving the babysitters.
+The two Impact dance-team members who accused Earl of sexual assault in 2014 traveled to Arizona to testify at his trial in August in the separate case involving the babysitters.
 A former nanny also testified in that trial that Earl had molested her while on a family trip to Las Vegas.

 During Earl’s sentencing in the Arizona case, the mother of one of the babysitters told the judge her daughter would never have been victimized had Earl not evaded justice in King County on multiple occasions.